This is the place I never thought I’d be.

 Jim was likely right about one thing.
 We would never know what Philip finally knew.

 Never know why.
 Why Philip jumped.
-Why he jumped to his death, from the bridge at Wintergreen Gorge, sometime between Saturday night and Sunday when they found him.
+Why he jumped to his death, from the bridge at Wintergreen Gorge, after spending weeks shredding paper in his bedroom, sometime between Saturday night and Sunday when they found him.

 But, Philip did.